WellsRC/Optimizing-COVID19-Quarantine-and-Testing-Strategies/README.md

 1. Entry into quarantine uniformly during the incubation period or the course of disease
 2. Entry into quarantine through contact tracing

+Note: The code is set up for homogeneous transmission for symptomatic and asymptomatic individuals (i.e. R0_S=R0_A) for the purpose of the manuscript, and only partially set-up for heterogeneous transmission.

 The model code is written in MATLAB and results are saved as MATLAB data files (extension .mat), with plots also being constructed in MATLAB.
 As MATLAB is not an open-source software/programming language, a compatible code that can be run using GNU Octave can be found in the directory named Octave in the repository.

 ## OS System requirements